 Similar to asking your customers, ask your sales team about the problems they are hearing from prospects.
 Additionally, what are the objections that they hear from certain prospects about their solutions.
 Meet with them periodically, and both of these focal points will help you in identifying a continual flow of new blog post ideas.

 Leave Them Hanging

-A good strategy to get your readers back to your site is to write about a topic in great depth, labeling your first post “Part I.” You would then go on to publish a “Part II,” “Part III,” etc. Not only do you get the benefit of the additional content, you also increase your repeat visitors.
+A good strategy to get your readers back to your site is to write about a topic in great depth, labeling your first post “Part I.” You would then go on to publish a “Part II,” “Part III,” etc. Not only do you get the benefit of the additional content, you also increase your repeat visitors and brand touchpoints.

-Decide on a scheduled series.
+Decide on a scheduled series for blog post ideas you can rely on month after month after month.
 One of our clients writes an industry recap at the beginning of every month.
-By adhering to a schedule, you have a set topic to write about every month (or week or quarter, etc.) for years to come.
+By adhering to a schedule, you have a set topic to write about every month for years to come.
 This also helps with your efficiency, as you develop refined processes for capturing and writing about the topic over time.

 Solve Additional Problems